apache/systemds/docs/dml-language-reference.md

 	<task_size>                   is an arbitrary integer number
 	<data_partitioning_mode>      is one of the following tokens: NONE LOCAL REMOTE_MR
 	<result_merge_mode>           is one of the following tokens: LOCAL_MEM LOCAL_FILE LOCAL_AUTOMATIC REMOTE_MR
-	<optimization_mode>           is one of the following tokens: NONE RULEBASED HEURISTIC GREEDY FULL_DP
+	<optimization_mode>           is one of the following tokens: NONE CONSTRAINED RULEBASED HEURISTIC GREEDY FULL_DP

 If any of these parameters is not specified, the following respective defaults are used: `check = 1`, `par = [number of virtual processors on master node]`, `mode = LOCAL`, `taskpartitioner = FIXED`, `tasksize = 1`, `datapartitioner = NONE`, `resultmerge = LOCAL_AUTOMATIC`, `opt = RULEBASED`.